brandonkim12/brandonkim12.github.io/_posts/2019-04-18-mechanics-of-materials-5.md

 $$\phi_p\,=\,\phi - \phi' \tag{5.37.}$$

-where $\phi​$ corresponds to the loading phase and can be obtained from T by solving (5.36.) with $\phi'​$ corresponding to the unloading phase obtained from (5.12.).
+where $\phi$ corresponds to the loading phase and can be obtained from T by solving (5.36.) with $\phi'$ corresponding to the unloading phase obtained from (5.12.).
 [Fig. 5.26] represents overall stress distribution of elastoplastic material due to residual stress for unloading.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_73.JPG)